owengetzeng/quoteboard/README.md

-ChatGPT made this, but I m̶̶a̶̶d̶̶e̶̶  found the quotes, so who did more work?
+ChatGPT made this, but I m̶a̶d̶e̶  found the quotes, so who did more work?